 Scotland’s Secret Bunker – RAF Troywood – Fife

-I backpacked Kelvedon Hatch Secret Nuclear Bunker in Essex, and I backpacked Hack Green Secret Nuclear Bunker near Nantwich in Cheshire.
+I backpacked Kelvedon Hatch Secret Nuclear Bunker in Essex.
+I backpacked Hack Green Secret Nuclear Bunker near Nantwich in Cheshire.

 A purpose-built 24,000 sq ft labyrinth (the size of 2 football pitches) on two levels, 100ft below ground.

 Construction of the bunker began in 1951 and took a year to build.
-Civil engineers and other private contractors were made to sign the Official Secrets Act.
+Civil engineers and other private contractors all signed the Official Secrets Act.

-Those delivering raw materials had to leave their trucks at the end of the driveway and were taken the last few hundred yards by an official worker.
+Those delivering raw materials had to leave their trucks at the end of the driveway.

 The construction involved digging a hole 40 metres deep and building an office block with concrete reinforced with tungsten steel below ground, then covering it up with the earth from the hole.